French prosecutors demand maximum sentence for Gisèle Pelicot's ex-husband in rape trial

 But he has acknowledged that for years, he mixed sedatives into her food and drink, so he could rape her and also invite dozens of strangers that he recruited online to rape her, too.

 Prosecutor Laure Chabaud asked the panel of judges for the maximum possible penalty for aggravated rape — 20 years — against Gisèle Pelicot’s now ex-husband.
-The 72-year-old stared down at the floor, one hand on the handle of his cane, as the prosecutor spoke.
+Dominique Pelicot, who turns 72 this week, stared down at the floor, one hand on the handle of his cane, as the prosecutor spoke.

 “Twenty years between the four walls of a prison,” she said.
 “It’s both a lot and not enough.”